Skip to main content

 Vertical slices are loaded on demand.
 This keeps the context window clean and focused.

 When an agent needs to implement a feature, it doesn't need to re-read the entire architecture.
 It loads the relevant vertical slice - the specific flow for that feature.
 This is how you scale documentation without drowning your agents in noise.
+Teams using AI-assisted software development consistently structure their repos with explicit agent-readable docs from the start.

 The game has changed.
 Documentation isn't just for onboarding humans anymore.
 It's the interface your agents use to understand and modify your system.
 Structure it right, and your agents become powerful.
 Structure it wrong, and they become confused.

-At Ability.ai, we build agents that understand these structures natively.
+At Ability.ai, we build autonomous agents that understand these structures natively.
 We help you orchestrate documentation that serves both humans and machines.
 Ready to build documentation that actually scales?
 Let's talk.